MOST MAJOR INSURANCE PLANS ACCEPTED, INCLUDING some MEDICAID

 8+ weeks

-For whom: for persons that have been 8+ weeks since their last menstrual period.
+For whom: if it's been more than 8 weeks since your last menstrual period

 What to expect: during the in-person visit we’ll confirm your pregnancy via lab tests and ultrasound and get to know you holistically.